kore/photobook/README.md

 # Photobook

-Simple program to generate photo books out of photos specified by a simple YAML file.
+Simple program to generate photo books out of photos specified by a YAML file.

 The program takes care of properly cutting, resizing the images.
 It offers different templates for photo pages.
 Each template is a